Improving data on child sexual abuse

 This study shows that the introduction of consistent and comprehensive data collection would be unlikely to add additional burden to the existing data recording.
 Much of this data already exists in the narrative case files; collecting the information in a way that is extractable and easier to interpret and analyse will allow for better monitoring and comparison across services, localities and interventions.

-The report tells us about the people who are accessing the SARC’s services, and just as importantly, the people who aren’t accessing them.
+The report is based on almost 1000 case files and tells us about the people who are accessing the SARC’s services, and just as importantly, the people who aren’t accessing them.
 For example, compared to the local population, minority ethnic groups were under-represented in the sample and boys were more likely than girls to attend the SARC after long periods of abuse.
 This information provides valuable insights which can be used to inform improvements in future practice and service reach, such as by testing interventions and outreach activity aimed at identifying boys earlier and being more accessible to BAME children and communities.